-- A. Shall complete training specific to that of Informed supervision. - B. If the CASA volunteer is assigned to the juvenile who committed a sexual offense, the CASA volunteer must participate as a member of the MDT as requested by the team. - C. Should communicate to the court elements of the treatment plan that are congruent with the Standards. - D. Must consult with the MDT prior to making any recommendations regarding visitation/contact between the juvenile and the victim(s). - E. Will not participate or initiate any visitation/contact between the victim(s) and the juvenile who has committed a sexual offense unless and until approved by the MDT.
+- A. Shall complete training specific to that of Informed supervision. - B. If the CASA volunteer is assigned to the juvenile who committed a sexual offense, the CASA volunteer must participate as a member of the MDT as requested by the team.

+- C. Should communicate to the court elements of the treatment plan that are congruent with the Standards. - D. Must consult with the MDT prior to making any recommendations regarding visitation/contact between the juvenile and the victim(s). - E. Will not participate or initiate any visitation/contact between the victim(s) and the juvenile who has committed a sexual offense unless and until approved by the MDT.

-ADDITIONAL CONDITIONS OF COMMUNITY SUPERVISION
+6.000 ADDITIONAL CONDITIONS OF COMMUNITY SUPERVISION Revised March 2017

-The additional conditions for community supervision referenced in Appendix J are based on those created by the Division of Probation Services.
+The additional conditions for community supervision referenced in Appendix J are based on those created by the Division of Probation Services and the Division of Youth Corrections.
 Some terms and conditions have been enhanced for clarity and include the Board's philosophy on restricted contact.